All Episodes

 Where's Pelosi?

-This is the kind of thing she ought to be announcing.
+It's the kind of thing she ought to be announcing.

-So I think deep in the bowels of the party, they've got all kinds of they have bent over backwards and forwards to please the Kook fringe.
+So I think deep in the bowels of the party, they've got all kinds of they have bent over backwards and forwards to please the kook fringe.

 And in doing so, they have marginalized themselves.